2022/23 Europa League top scorer: Santiago Giménez tops rankings

 Article body

-Feyenoord's Santiago Giménez stands alone at the top of the 2022/23 UEFA Europa Conference League scorers' rankings after hitting his third goal of the group stage.
+Feyenoord's Santiago Giménez stands alone at the top of the 2022/23 UEFA Europa League scorers' rankings after hitting his third goal of the group stage on Matchday 2.

 UEFA.com shines a spotlight on the competition's top goalscorers and providers, as well as detailing the leading scorers by Europa League season.